martinlarsson/workflow-test/README.md

-# workflow-test
+# Workflow
-Testing a workflow for future courses
+Testing a workflow including automated tests and style checks for future courses.